Cookies

 Community & Stakeholder Engagement

-• Parish involvement – on several days earlier in the year, parish volunteers were invited to help clear up the site.
-About 15 parishioners also helped complete the Bat Survey.
+• Parish involvement – conservation group volunteers got involved helping to tidy up the site prior to the demolition.
+About 15 parishioners also helped with conducting the Bat Survey.

 • External Stakeholders.
 Caroline Nokes MP has visited and expressed strong support for the general objectives.
 She has also supported us in our efforts to have the Business Rates suspended.
 The Deputy CEO of TVBC (Salena Mulhere) as well as both Anna Ward Councillors have also visited the site and expressed support for the goal to redevelop.